Dorothy Reed Mendenhall: Early career

-In 1901, she became a Pathology fellow there under the direction of Dr. William Welch.
+In 1901, Mendenhall became a Pathology fellow there under the direction of Dr. William Welch.
 This is where Mendenhall began researching Hodgkin's disease.
+As she continued her work in pathology, she also taught bacteriology and assisted with autopsies.

+Discovery of the Reed-Sternberg cell

-As she continued her work in pathology, Reed also taught bacteriology and assisted with autopsies.
-In 1901, when she was only 28, Reed made her most recognized contribution to medical science: the discovery of the Reed-Sternberg cell, which she identified as a diagnostic marker for Hodgkin's lymphoma.
+Also in 1901, at the age of 28, Mendenhall discovered the Reed-Sternberg cell, which she identified as a diagnostic marker for Hodgkin's lymphoma.
 Tuberculosis and Hodgkin's disease shared many similarities, so she compared tissue samples from tuberculosis and Hodgkin's patients, observing in Hodgkins patients a large distinctive cell that was not seen in tuberculosis patients.
 She was able to do this by using infected patients' lymph nodes to treat rabbits.
-This cell would initially be named the Dorothy Reed cell, before later being named the Reed-Sternberg cell.
-Reed effectively disproved the then-common belief that Hodgkin's lymphoma was a subtype of tuberculosis.
+This cell was initially named the Dorothy Reed cell, before later being named the Reed-Sternberg cell.
+Mendenhall effectively disproved the then-common belief that Hodgkin's lymphoma was a subtype of tuberculosis.
 She also determined that men and young adults are among the most vulnerable to the disease.
 She published her findings in 1902.